csci430-os/assg02/README.md

 1. Your program must compile, run and produce some sort of output to be graded.
 0 if not satisfied.
-2. 12.5 pts each (100 pts) for completing each of the 8 listed steps in this assignment to write the functions needed to create the `ProcessSimulator`.
+2. 40 points for keeping code that compiles and runs.
+A minimum of 50 points will be given if at least the first task is completed and passing tests.
+3. 5 to 10 points are awareded for completing each subsequent task 2-8.
-3. +10 bonus pts if all system tests pass and your process simulator produces correct output for the given system tests.
+4. +5 bonus pts if all system tests pass and your process simulator produces correct output for the given system tests.

 ## Program Style and Documentation

-This section is supplemental for the second assignment.
-If you use the VS Code editor as described for this class, part of the configuration is to automatically run the `uncrustify` code beautifier on your code files everytime you save the file.
+This section is supplemental for the first assignment.
+If you uses the VS Code editor as described for this class, part of the configuration is to automatically run the `clang-format` code style checker/formatter on your code files every time you save the file.
 You can run this tool manually from the command line as follows:

 ```
-$ make beautify
+$ make format
-uncrustify -c ../../config/.uncrustify.cfg --replace --no-backup *.hpp *.cpp
-Parsing: HypotheticalMachineSimulator.hpp as language CPP
-Parsing: HypotheticalMachineSimulator.cpp as language CPP
-Parsing: assg01-sim.cpp as language CPP
-Parsing: assg01-tests.cpp as language CPP
+clang-format -i include/*.hpp src/*.cpp
 ```

 Class style guidelines have been defined for this class.
 The `uncrustify.cfg`